natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-25-some-dim-dazzling-trick-of-grace.md

 description: Reflecting on the poignant moments in Walker Percy’s _The Moviegoer_, particularly regarding faith and presence.
 emoji: 🕊️
 tags:
-  - 🕊️ spirituality
+  - ✝️ Christianity
-  - 🚗 introspection
+  - 🌅 Reflection
-  - ⛪ church
+  - 🤔 Philosophy
 haiku: |
   Watching through the glass,
   Ambiguous journeys unfold,